 Reaching into the hidden corners of nature and the secret places of her own dark romantic imagination, Olivares' paintings charge the landscape with saturated color and an atmosphere that can be quiet and contemplative but also eerily disturbing.
-Her symbolic imagery is firmly rooted in the American tradition of spiritual landscape painting seen in the works of visionary artists like Emily Carr, Ralph Albert Blakelock and Charles Burchfield.
+Her symbolic imagery is firmly rooted in the American tradition of spiritual landscape painting seen in the works of visionary artists like Agnes Pelton, Ralph Albert Blakelock and Charles Burchfield.
 Olivares' paintings, reaching for transcendental atmospherics, convey a world of dark mysticism.
 Her paintings make one feel as if you're walking through an altered landscape in the company of a mystical naturalist.

 For many years Olivares was employed in scientific research labs – analyzing bubble chamber film, organizing international science conferences, working with biologists studying species adaptation to climate change.
 She also worked in religious settings where spiritual belief was strongly held by her colleagues.
 These experiences shaped the way Olivares views the world and her artwork.
 With a nod to both scientific knowledge and universal mysteries, her art straddles the line between the known and the unknown.